Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Cookers can add as many lodSelection objects as desired, but must provide at least one so that the level of detail type (lodType) is not null.
 Typically, minimum, average, or maximum value is used.

-See [level of detail selection](docs/1.6/drawingInfo.cmn.md) for more details.
+See [level of detail selection](docs/1.6/lodSelection.cmn.md) for more details Integrated mesh, 3D objects and point scene layer.

 ### FeatureData